drclaw1188/stationeers_ic10/printers/README.md

-# Scripts for Stationeers printers
+# Scripts for Stationeers Printers

 These are the scripts I use for automating printers in Stationeers.
 I learned and borrowed bits from CowsAreEvil for this, but have developed my own versions.
 I have separated the various functions out to different chips.
 The functions are:
 |Function|Description|Script|